zenml-io/zenml/docs/book/user-guide/production-guide/end-to-end.md

 ## Conclusion and next steps

 The production guide has now hopefully landed you with an end to end MLOps project, powered by a ZenML server connected to your cloud infrastructure.
-You are now ready to deep dive into writing your own pipelines and stacks.
+You are now ready to dive deep into writing your own pipelines and stacks.
 If you are looking to learn more advanced concepts, the [Advanced Guide](../advanced-guide/) is for you.
-Until then, wishing you best of luck chasing your MLOps dreams!
+Until then, we wish you the best of luck chasing your MLOps dreams!

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>